jasonsmithio/serverless-eventing/tutorials/pubsub/README.md

 ## Summarize

-In this demo, we used the Google Cloud PubSub to create a Knative Channel and subscribe a consumer service ttot use the streaming data.
+In this demo, we used the Google Cloud PubSub to create a Knative Event Source and subscribe a consumer service ttot use the streaming data.
 The true serverless nature of PubSub makes it a great platform for Eventing Busses.
 While this only showed one service accepting data, you would be able to scale that by using multiple subscriptions, brokers, and/or triggers.
 In the future, I will show how to create PubSub as an Event Source.

 ## End